ninchat/ninchat-api/api.md

 - `realm_id` : string (optional)
 - `user_id` : string
 - `member_attrs` : object
+- `interval_end` : float (optional)

 Reply event: [`channel_member_updated`](#channel_member_updated) or
              [`realm_member_updated`](#realm_member_updated)

 Sets or clears a channel or realm membership attributes for a user.

+If `interval_end` is specified with a channel membership attribute, the set attribute will be automatically unset at that time.
+(An `update_member` call with an interval can set only one attribute at a time.)

 ### `remove_member`